 Yes, we did.

 And if the relationship is good, and your horse enjoys being around you, actually has fun with you, then halters and lead lines quickly become a thing of the past.
 We almost never fall back on them.
 All of our typical ground work we now do totally at liberty.
 And the leading byproduct of all this is trust.
 A horse at liberty trusts you more, because by allowing him to be at liberty you are trusting him more.
 He will never feel trapped by a rope.
 He will be there with you because he wants to be, not because he has to be.
 He has a choice in the matter.
 And when you boil it down, trust is safer than control.

 So I began this Walk with Me project with Cash because I knew it wouldn’t take long with him and he would teach me what I needed to change to reach everyone else.

 The first thing I taught Cash using treats was to smile.

 Why?
-Because it’s quick, and simple, and establishes comprehension of concept: If I do this silly smile thing I’m gonna get something I like!
+Because it’s quick, and simple, and establishes comprehension of concept: You do something I like and I’ll do something you like.
 Which can be quickly translated into: Hmmm… this works with a lot more things than just smiling.
 Even better it teaches them that they can ask for a treat politely without getting pushy or trying to steal from my pocket.